srivsesh/ChatGPT-Model/README.md

-# ChatGPT-Model
-I am trying to use ChatGPT to construct a machine learning protein design model. import tensorflow as tf from tensorflow import keras from tensorflow.keras.layers import Input, Embedding, Dense, Dropout
+# ChatGPT-Model: I am trying to use ChatGPT to construct a machine learning protein design model.
+import tensorflow as tf
+from tensorflow import keras
+from tensorflow.keras.layers import Input, Embedding, Dense, Dropout